How does the international sharing of intelligence raise human rights threats?

 - What are the rules in sharing intelligence?

-Most importantly, who oversees the process of sharing personal, confidential and private information across borders?
+Who oversees the process of sharing personal, confidential and private information across borders?

 In September 2017, Privacy International published the ‘Human Rights Implications of Intelligence Sharing’ (Briefing to National Intelligence Oversight Bodies) (the ‘PI report’).